kunalkeshan/SRMIST-B.Tech-ECE-Notes-2022-24/CONTRIBUTING.md

 ### Clone the Repository

 You won't be able to clone directly from the `main` branch and then switch to the `client` branch.
+As the `main` branch contains the notes and large files which will take tons of time to clone and then switch.

 Instead, you have to clone the client branch directly.
-Use the following command to clone the client branch from our forked repository.
+Use the following command to clone the client branch from your forked repository.

 ```bash
 git clone --single-branch --branch client https://github.com/{YOUR USERNAME}/SRMIST-B.Tech-ECE-Notes-2022-24